 Early Birds and Night Owls events

 The Science Museum presents Early Birds and Night Owls, an experience for families with members who have an Autistic Spectrum Condition (ASC) and for young adults who have an ASC.
-On selected dates, for Early Birds, the Museum will be open from 8.30 for families to come along and enjoy the Museum free of the general public.
-Similarly, on Night Owls evenings, the museum will open from 18:30-21:30 exclusively for young adults with an ASC.
+For Early Birds, the Museum opens on selected dates from 8.30 so that families can come along and enjoy the Museum free from the hustle and bustle of the general public.
+The Museum also opens from 18.30–21.30 on Night Owls evenings, which are exclusively for young adults with an ASC.

 British Sign Language events